|

 1. For

-purposes of tracking the 30-day waiting period, the LSS CSS will track the day
+purposes of tracking the 30-day waiting period, the LSS CSS will consider the

 2. If